MarkoSokser/Inform7-Jigsaw-game/story.md

 The terminal screen is scenery in the Control Room.
 The description of the terminal screen is "The screen glows with text and data.".

-Understand "screen" or "monitor" or "display" as the terminal screen.
+Understand "screen" or "terminal screen" or "the screen" or "monitor" or "display" as the terminal screen.

+Does the player mean examining the terminal screen: it is very likely.

 Examining screen is an action applying to nothing.
-Understand "examine screen" or "look at screen" or "read screen" or "x screen" as examining screen.
+Understand "examine screen" or "examine the screen" or "look at screen" or "look at the screen" or "read screen" or "read the screen" or "x screen" as examining screen.

 Check examining screen:
 	if the player is not in the Control Room: